Nathan Fielder: Holocaust awareness

-In 2015, he founded the not-for-profit company Summit Ice Apparel.
-It produces soft shell jackets while focusing on raising awareness of the Holocaust.
+In 2015, Fielder founded the not-for-profit company Summit Ice Apparel.
+It produces softshell jackets and raises awareness of the Holocaust.
 It had close to $500,000 in sales in the first three months, with all profits going to VHEC.
-As of 2025, Summit Ice Apparel claims to have earned millions in direct support of youth education surrounding "intolerance, racial bias, and genocide."
+As of 2025, Summit Ice Apparel said it had earned millions in support of youth education surrounding "intolerance, racial bias, and genocide".

-Fielder was inspired to start the company after learning that Taiga in Vancouver, an organization he previously supported, published a tribute to Holocaust denier Doug Collins.
-In 2017, Fielder hosted a 1-day pop-up shop in Vancouver where customers were able to trade in their used Taiga clothing for Summit Ice Apparel products.
+Fielder was inspired to start Summit Ice Apparel after learning that Taiga in Vancouver, an organization he previously supported, published a tribute to the Holocaust denier Doug Collins.
+In 2017, Fielder hosted a one-day pop-up shop in Vancouver where customers could trade in their Taiga clothing for Summit Ice Apparel products.

-The second episode of Nathan For You's third season, which featured Summit Ice Apparel, was removed by Paramount+ worldwide as the German division of the streaming service expressed concerns of antisemitism in the wake of the Gaza war.
-Fielder expressed disappointment with this decision in the second episode of The Rehearsal's second season, calling Summit Ice Apparel his "proudest achievement."
+The second episode of Nathan For You's third season, which featured Summit Ice Apparel, was removed by Paramount+ worldwide as the German division of Paramount expressed concerns of antisemitism in the wake of the Gaza war.
+Fielder expressed disappointment in the second episode of The Rehearsal's second season, calling Summit Ice Apparel his "proudest achievement".

 Aviation safety

 During a guest appearance on Jimmy Kimmel Live in 2025, Fielder revealed that he had been following airplane crashes for "almost 20 years."
 That led him to notice a trend of pilot miscommunication in the cockpit and publicly express concern for the state of pilot training.
 In an interview with CNN, he said, "I went through the training [as a 737 pilot]... someone shows you a PowerPoint slide saying that if you are a copilot and the captain does something wrong, you need to speak up about it... they don't do anything that makes it stick emotionally."

 In Season 2 of The Rehearsal, Fielder uses roleplay to train pilots on effective communication before and during flight.
-In response to its denial of the show's central claim that pilot communication is to blame for airline disasters, Fielder criticized the FAA on CNN and said, "That's dumb.
+In response to the FAA's denial of the show's central claim that pilot communication is to blame for airline disasters, Fielder criticized them on CNN and said, "That's dumb.
 They're dumb."

 Fielder has a working relationship with John Goglia, an American aviation safety consultant and former member of the National Transportation Safety Board (NTSB) who plays a significant role as Fielder's advisor on The Rehearsal.
 Goglia has accompanied Fielder on public interviews related to aviation safety.